Leader of Fianna Fáil: Background

 That year, three candidates expressed an interest in seeking the leadership; however, Albert Reynolds was the overwhelming favourite in the subsequent leadership election and was elected Taoiseach and party leader.
 After just over two years in office, Reynolds was forced to resign in 1994.
 His successor was Bertie Ahern who, after being the unopposed candidate for the position of leader, was forced into opposition.
-Ahern went on to become the most popular leader of Fianna Fáil in the modern era, guiding the party to three successive election triumphs and serving almost eleven consecutive years as Taoiseach.
+Ahern went on to become the most popular leader of Fianna Fáil in the modern era, guiding the party to three successive election wins and serving almost eleven consecutive years as Taoiseach.
 His resignation in 2008 saw Brian Cowen take on the dual roles of Taoiseach and party leader, following an unopposed election.
 Cowen's tenure was characterised by a downturn in the economy, and he was effectively forced to resign as party leader in 2011 while remaining as Taoiseach.
 Four candidates put their names forward in the subsequent leadership election, with former Foreign Minister Micheál Martin becoming the eighth leader of the party.

 Micheál Martin first served as Leader of the Opposition from 2011 until 2020.
 He led the party into two elections before being elected Taoiseach of a three party coalition government between Fianna Fáil, Fine Gael and the Green Party following the 2020 general election where no party won an outright majority.
 He served as Taoiseach until 17 December 2022, where the positions of Taoiseach and Tánaiste rotated as part of an agreed cabinet reshuffle where he became Tánaiste while Leo Varadkar, leader of Fine Gael, succeeded him as Taoiseach.
+Martin again became Taoiseach on 23 January 2025 following the 2024 general election, and an agreement between Fianna Fáil, Fine Gael and several independent TDs.

 Leaders

 Deputy leaders

-The Deputy leader of Fianna Fáil is usually a senior politician within Fianna Fáil.
+The deputy leader of Fianna Fáil is usually a senior politician within Fianna Fáil.
 Like other political party leaders, the leader of Fianna Fáil has the power to appoint or dismiss their deputy.
 The position is not an elected one and is largely honorific.

 The office of Tánaiste has been held by senior politicians in the main governing party.
-Previous Fianna Fáil Deputy leaders, including Brian Cowen and Mary Coughlan, held this post from 2007 to 2011.
-However, the Deputy leader is essentially a party official and there is no constitutional link between the two roles.
+Previous Fianna Fáil deputy leaders, including Brian Cowen and Mary Coughlan, held this post from 2007 to 2011.
+However, the deputy leader is essentially a party official and there is no constitutional link between the two roles.

-Fianna Fáil did not have a Deputy Leader from the reshuffle in 2012 until the reshuffle in 2018.
-Following the resignation of Dara Calleary in August 2020, the position of Deputy Leader is once again vacant.
+Fianna Fáil did not have a deputy leader from the reshuffle in 2012 until the reshuffle in 2018.
+Following the resignation of Dara Calleary in August 2020, the position of deputy leader remained vacant until Jack Chambers was appointed in June 2024.